Backstory

 Now, optimizing all 44 parameters would have been impossible, so we had to first narrow it down to the ones with the greatest impact on SA:V and structural integrity.
 Through this DOE (Design of Experiments) process, I generated a slew of factor effects plots, ran a 2⁷ full factorial analysis, and ultimately, came up with 6 critical parameters.

-Optimization Time
+Fork Optimization

 Parameterized fork sketch